 At Waverley Park Physiotherapy Centre you will initially have a one-on-one assessment with one of our physiotherapy team who may recommend Clinical Pilates as part of your treatment and management program.
 These sessions maybe an individual or group session.

-During Clinical Pilates sessions at Waverley Park Physiotherapy Centre, you will receive careful observation by a qualified physiotherapist.
-This ensures that you master correct technique and, as you progress, movements that seemed awkward and difficult become easier and more coordinated.
+During Clinical Pilates sessions at Waverley Park Physiotherapy Centre, you will receive careful observation by one of our qualified physiotherapy team.
+This ensures that you master correct technique and, as you progress, movements that seemed awkward and difficult become easier and more co-ordinated.

 Your program will ultimately progress to a high-level work-out that can be maintained for long term health, fitness and injury prevention.

-Clinical Pilates is covered by Workcover, TAC and private health insurance.
+Clinical Pilates at Waverley Park Physiotherapy Centre is covered by Workcover, TAC and private health insurance.
 HICAPS facilities are available.
 Please speak to our receptionist about billing.

 Download your copy of the WPPC Clinical Pilates flyer.“Relax your mind, relax your body, build core strength”